dotty-staging/pdbp/index.md

 For example: `factorial` has type `BigInt >--> BigInt`.

 If
  - `producer` is a producer program of type `Unit >--> Z`,
  - `program` is a program of type `Z >--> Y`,
  - `consumer` is a consumer program of type `Y >--> Unit`,

 then
  - `producer >--> program >--> consumer` is a main program of type `Unit >--> Unit`.

 We also simply refer to
   - a producer program as a producer,
   - a consumer program as a consumer.

-We also refer to
-  - a main program as a service.

 Programs are design artifacts that, among others, are combined using composition
   - when given two programs, the result of the first one is the argument of the second one.

-Services are architectural artifacts that are combined using I/O
+Main programs are architectural artifacts that are combined using I/O
   - when given two main programs, the output produced by the first one is the input consumed by the second one.

+We also refer to main programs as a services.

-There is a tendency to keep both programs and main programs (services) relatively small.
+There is a tendency to keep both programs and main services relatively small.

 Relatively small services are often referred to as microservices.